 “(A) Receipt of an original or valid copy of a certified death certificate; or

-“(B) A death master file match validated by the insurer in accordance with subsection (b)(1)(A).
+“(B) A death master file match validated by the insurer in accordance with subsection (b)(1)(A) of this section.

 “(5) “Policy” means any policy or certificate of life insurance that provides a death benefit.
 The term “policy” does not include: